alixaxel/lambdafs/README.md

 ## Usage

-Either the `nodejs8.10` or `nodejs10.x` AWS Lambda runtime is required for this package to work properly.
+The `nodejs8.10`, `nodejs10.x` or `nodejs12.x` AWS Lambda runtime is required for this package to work properly.

 ```javascript
 const lambdafs = require('lambdafs');